 If you want to have a substantive discussion about a particular program or policy issues, you should ask for the staff person who handles that issue and see if you can set up a phone appointment.
 That way, you can be sure that they have set aside time to talk with you, as opposed to catching them in the middle of a busy day.

 What you do after your initial contact with members of Congress may be the most important part of the communication process.
 Taking steps to capture the discussion, share feedback, and follow-up on any requests is the only way to ensure that you and your work will remain on the elected official's "radar-screen."
-The best way to achieve that goal (without becoming a pest) is through effective follow-up.
+The best way to achieve that goal is through effective follow-up.

 It's important to follow-up on your request within three weeks of your initial meeting or other contact.
-But remember, while following up and asking again is valuable, being a pest is not.
 You should follow-up on your request within three weeks, and then about once every three to four weeks until you have a definitive answer.
 In some cases, you may want to let the elected official set the pace.
 For example, if the staff indicates that they simply cannot respond to your request for two months, then make a note to yourself to call back in two and one-half months.